Maximizing Your Marketing ROI: Calculating the Lifetime Value of a Dental Patient in 2025

 “How much should I invest to acquire the right dental patient?”

-At :Delmain, our years of experience and data reveal that on average, the dentists we work with will see a high-quality new patient for every $200 they invest.
-Of course, this varies based on the practice’s specialties, local competition, and other factors.
+At :Delmain, our years of experience and data reveal that on average, the gp dentists we work with will see a new patient lead for every $65-135 they invest.
+This cost will vary based on the practice’s specialties, the type of treatment, local competition, and other factors.

-Investing in finding the right patients can increase the lifetime value of dental patients, your practice’s profitability, and ultimately the sale price of your practice, as well as your and your team’s overall satisfaction.
+Investing in finding the right patients can increase the lifetime value (LTV) of your patients, your practice’s profitability, and ultimately the sale price of your practice, as well as your and your team’s overall satisfaction.

 “How do I calculate the lifetime value of dental patients?”